 - 3.7 To mitigate the risk of having to return the capital grant the Authority will need to be agile and able to act swiftly in the delivery of projects which will complete within the 2025/26 financial year.
-To do so the Authority has a project pipeline which has a number of projects that could be delivered should any of those listed in Table 1 not progress sufficiently.
+To do so the Authority has a project pipeline which has a number of projects that could be delivered should any of those listed in Table I not progress sufficiently.
 The value of these projects on the project pipeline is currently approximately £0.313m.
 In order to be able to deliver the spend of the capital grant in year it is proposed that officers be delegated authority by the National Park Authority to vary the capital programme as necessary, should any project listed in table one prove to be unfeasible to deliver by the end of the financial year, and approve any associated project plans and procurement arrangements as required by the Authority's Financial Procedures and Contract Standin Orders. - 3.8 Given this proposed change to the Authority's project approval processes it will be important to provide regular updates to Members on delivery and spend against the capital programme.
 Project and budget monitoring will be done monthly with project managers and budget holders and quarterly reporting will be to the Committee through the regular financial monitoring process which will include any revisions to the capital programme along with a schedule of decisions taken and the financial impact associated with those decisions.
-This will provide scrutiny and assurance that decisions are being taken in line with the Authority's Financial Regulations, Procedures and Standing Contract Orders. - 3.9 Having a fully funded capital programme from the grant will free up funding from four areas of capital spend which were to be funded from reserves.
+This will provide scrutiny and assurance that decisions are being taken in line with the Authority's Financial Regulations, Procedures and Standing Contract Orders. - 3.9 Having a fully funded capital programme from the grant will also result in a further decision for the Authority to make as there were four areas of capital spend which were to be funded from reserves.
 The value of these is £0.330m.

-The treatment of this sum requires consideration in line with the impact of the previous year's financial outturn position and the spending review announcement.
-The treatment of the freed-up funding is included in the 2024/25 Outturn report on the agenda of this meeting.
+3.10 The treatment of this sum requires consideration in line with the impact of the previous year's financial outturn position which is anticipated to be considerably more favourable than reported at Month 10 of 2024/25 and the spending review announcement.
+A recommendation on the treatment of the freed-up funding will be included in the 2024/25 Outturn report which is due to be presented to NPA on the 8th July 2025.